These are the 6 best mesh Wi-Fi systems we've tested to say goodbye to Wi-Fi dead zones for good

 (Image credit: Tom's Guide)

 We test every mesh Wi-Fi system to measure performance and range, using Keysight IxChariot.
 Testing is done in a multi-story home with brick walls.
-As with standard routers, we test performance at a distance to provide real-world information about coverage and speeds.
-In addition to lab testing, we evaluate the ease-of-setup and features of each device too.
+When we test standard routers, we look at performance at a distance to provide real-world information about coverage and speeds.
+In addition to lab testing, we evaluate the ease-of-setup and features of each device, too.

 We measure performance at a 15-foot distance without obstructions, so that we can gauge the maximum amount of data that a router can move.
 Higher throughput will serve you better in data-heavy uses, like streaming video, gaming, or connecting multiple users at once.